doodlezucc/dungeonclub/README.md

 ### 1. Backend
-The server/backend of D&D Interactive can be started by running `dart bin/server.dart` (or simply pressing `F5` in Visual Studio Code).
+The server/backend of Dungeon Club can be started by running `dart bin/server.dart` (or simply pressing `F5` in Visual Studio Code).

 Make sure to fill out the `mail/gmail_credentials` file with your Gmail address in the first line and your Gmail password in the second.
 (This method might be replaced with an OAuth approach in the future.)